 In 2017, God has been gracious towards His people in the Metu Mountains, especially among the young church plants and Aya/Ijujo Churches, the sending and overseeing churches for the itinerant pastors in the remote villages of Oyo, Duku, Gbari/Arapi, Oku, Lea, Cinyi and Alugodu.
 These mountain villages have been the beneficiaries of teaching and resources (spiritual and physical – retreats, marriage and parenting seminars, medications, agricultural training and extension services and bore holes (water wells in some of the most hard-to-reach places like Cinyi, Ijujo and Alugodu).
 Pastor Ojji Tobious has proven himself a caring overseer and has born a heavy burden for the welfare of the churches in distant places.
 Under his care and that of the itinerant pastors and in partnership with RAU, these mountain villages have experienced the goodness and light of Christ as witnessed in the 168 baptisms (Gbari/Arapi/Duku/Oyo and Aya/Alugodu/Ijujo/Ciny/Lea/Oku) during 2017 and in all of the activities described above.
 Many others are in the docket for baptism.

-Situated within the beauty and productivity of RAU’s main campus and demo site, we are frequently reminded of God’s grace to this West Nile region through the RAU Agricultural Training program [spearheaded and facilitated by Apiku Emmanuel (Emma)] which has seen a widening sphere of influence: RAU demo plot and the increasing number and types of crops successfully grown, hands-on training and extension service in the Metu mountains (Gbari/Arapi and Aya side), extensive training via the weekly radio call-in program on TBS (98.6 FM) which Emma does in Ma’di, and cooperative efforts with other NGO’s working in the Refugee settlements to train people in Entrepreneurship, Business Planning and Financial Literacy.
+Situated within the beauty and productivity of RAU’s main campus and demo site, we are frequently reminded of God’s grace to this West Nile region through the RAU Agricultural Training program [ facilitated by Apiku Emmanuel (Emma)] which has seen a widening sphere of influence: RAU demo plot and the increasing number and types of crops successfully grown, hands-on training and extension service in the Metu mountains (Gbari/Arapi and Aya side), extensive training via the weekly radio call-in program on TBS (98.6 FM) which Emma does in Ma’di, and cooperative efforts with other NGO’s working in the Refugee settlements to train people in Entrepreneurship, Business Planning and Financial Literacy.
 RAU hopes to extend this specific training to many more within the surrounding communities to increase socioeconomic expansion in the West Nile region.

 Recently, Emma received feedback from a consultant with FAO (Food and Agriculture Organization) that, over the last two years, agricultural yield has sky-rocketed in Adjumani district.
 When farmers were interviewed, Emma’s name and the RAU agricultural radio program were mentioned time after time as the reason for their improved yields.
 RAU is grateful to play a part in this progress and socioeconomic empowerment.